Canon 80D vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 80D and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the SL have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica SL Manual.
+Further information on the features and operation of the 80D and SL can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica SL Manual.

 So what is the bottom line?
 Is the Canon 80D better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.